 “What was it really like, being in the concentration camps and all?”

 I have circled around that question many times over the years.
 Do they really want the full “and all” answer?
-Do they actually want me to tell them what it was like, to describe to them the repercussions of having everything you possess yanked away from you, of being imprisoned for thirty months without any contact with the outside world, of being separated from your family without knowing where the others are – alive or dead, of being stripped of your dignity, of being robbed of your health and starved towards death?
+Do they truly want me to describe the repercussions of having everything you possess yanked away from you, of being imprisoned for thirty months without any contact with the outside world, of being separated from your family without knowing where the others are – alive or dead, of being stripped of your dignity, of being robbed of your health and starved towards death?

-So, Leo, what was it really like?
-That is the story of a precocious boy in a concentration camp for women and children under the Japanese occupation of the Dutch East Indies (now Indonesia) during WWII when he was between eight and eleven years old.
+This is the story of a precocious boy in a concentration camp for Dutch women and children under the Japanese occupation of the Dutch East Indies (now Indonesia) during WWII when he was between eight and eleven years old.
 It is about inhumane treatment, about fear, about suffering, about losing all of part of your life.
 But I don’t see it ultimately as a sad story.
-It is a story about our capability to survive from day to day, to start a new life every day, and about the power of hope, determination, and a stoic sense of humor.
+It is also about our capability to survive from day to day, to start a new life every day, and about the power of hope, determination, and a stoic sense of humor.

-“with nothing but our lives” is an album of mental images of what happened to this boy in the concentration camps, of how people behaved, of how people survived, of how people died, of unexpected saints and of unexpected villains, of humanity ground down to its essentials, stripped and exposed, “worthless as scraps of paper in the wind”.
+“with nothing but our lives” is an album of mental images of what this boy experienced in the concentration camps, of how people behaved, of how people survived, of how people died, of unexpected saints and unexpected villains, of humanity ground down to its essentials – stripped and exposed, of people “worthless as scraps of paper in the wind”.